This post may contain affiliate links. Please read our disclosure policy.

 I started off by following recipes and then I thought….let’s take a walk on the wild side and start experimenting by throwing stuff in and see what happens.
 What’s the worst that can happen?
 Well, that’s another story.
 Little tweaks here and there were the difference makers – browning the butter, raising or lowering the temperature of the oven, and trying out some interesting ingredients.

-When I won a trip to NYC to film a cookie segment in the Food Network studios, I went online to seek out the best bakeries in Manhattan.
+When I won a trip to NYC to film a perfect cookie segment for the Cooking Channel’s Perfect 3 Show in the Food Network studios, I went online to seek out the best bakeries in Manhattan.
 The highest rated cookie was awarded to Levain Bakery and I knew that it had to be mine.
 Pronto.

 Oh, and it was legit.
 Legit and different.
 Unique in such a way that I had to figure out how in the world they did it.
 I became a mad scientist in the kitchen to figure out the how to make the Famous Levain Bakery Chocolate Chip Cookies.